 Battling with old, drafty windows?
 Read on to learn more about the features and benefits of our energy efficient windows and how they can help you optimize your home energy usage.

 We install third-party-rated, energy efficient windows in accordance with your home’s unique needs.

 If you’re in the market for energy-efficient replacement windows and doors, we professionally install premium window designs year-round to suit any home and any preference.
 We design our windows to be as energy-efficient as possible.
 All of our window and door units meet the rigorous energy-efficiency standards of the National Fenestration Rating Council (NFRC) — an independent rating body that establishes objective window, door, and skylight energy performance ratings to help homeowners make informed purchasing decisions.

 We design energy efficient windows that work for your home

 Glass formulation is essential in the manufacturing of energy efficient windows.
 Most window manufacturers purchase their Insulated Glass Units (IGUs) directly from suppliers.
 Magic is unique in the sense that we do not purchase our IGUs.
 From glass types and glazings to gas fills and coatings, we formulate our own glass packages and customize them to suit your specific preferences, climate and home’s construction.

 We formulate our windows to address specific efficiency metrics and performance factors

-The Energy Star program and the NFRC gauge a window’s energy efficiency according to specific metrics.
+A window’s energy efficiency is gauged according to specific metrics.
 Here’s how the features in our windows address these metrics and keep your home operating efficiently.

 U-Factor & Gas Fills